 Do your research

-Ask questions.
-Thumbtack makes it easy to communicate with pros using our request forms and our secure messaging platform.
-Feel free to ask the pro as many questions as you need.
-It’s smart to inquire about similar projects the pro has done, references from past customers, if your project requires a permit, and if the pro plans to subcontract any of the work.
+Communicate.
+Thumbtack makes it easy to communicate with pros using our secure messaging platform.
+Tell the pro exactly what you’re looking for, and ask the pro as many questions as you need.
+Ask about similar projects the pro has done, for pictures of past work, for references from past customers, if your project requires a permit, and if the pro plans to subcontract any of the work.
+Feel free to send the pro pictures of what you’re looking for, and don’t be afraid to schedule a phone call or an in-person meeting.

 Pictures are worth 1,000 words.
-It’s cliche, but true.
 Pros can provide photos or videos of their work to showcase their past projects.
 Look for examples of projects the pro has completed similar to your own.
 If you don’t see any, feel free to reach out and ask the pro to provide some.

 Write down the details (and keep copies)

 Keep copies of your records and payments.
-Create a record of communications, invoices, proof of payment, insurance, and proof of licensing.
+Keep records of communications, invoices, proof of payment, insurance, and proof of licensing.
 For construction-related projects, you may want to take photos of the ongoing work.
 Having photos and documents means that you’ll be prepared if there are unexpected issues.
 No matter what your project is, be sure to ask about additional fees beforehand and always make sure to get a receipt from the pro.

 Use your best judgment